 More importantly, a sense that (some aspect of) science is contingent is likely to be strong among those groups and communities with legitimate reasons to be critical of those (aspects of) science, whether on moral, epistemic, practical, or other grounds.
 In the last fifty or so years, an obvious set of groups that fit that description are feminist and postcolonial science studies scholars.
+A main theme of feminist philosophy of science is, as Alison Wylie (2000) puts it, to identify and evaluate the ways that ‘contingency and constraint’ have functioned in the development of science.
 The critical concerns of these scholars lie, roughly, at two levels.
 Within science, there is the realisation that concepts, theories, and practices of various sciences can and do both reflect and perpetuate various gendered and racialized biases – ones contingently inherited from wider society, that have directed and deformed enquiry in various ways, and that ought to be nullified or corrected for in a way that would result in very different projects of enquiry.
-Beyond science, feminist and postcolonial critics document the many ways that science – construed at the level of a cognitively and culturally authoritative institution – has contributed to the marginalisation of women, minoritised ethnic and racial groups, aboriginal peoples, and non-human animals and natural environments.
+Beyond science, feminist and postcolonial critics document the many ways that science – construed at the level of a cognitively and culturally authoritative institution – has contributed to the marginalisation of women, minoritised ethnic and racial groups, aboriginal peoples, and non-human animals and natural environments (see Harding 2011).
 If history had gone in less discriminatory and less oppressive ways, then science would have been very different.